-Valeo has also the responsibility to manage the task about “In-car V2X extensions (TCU, sensors, Human-Machine Interfaces)”.
+Valeo also has the responsibility to manage the task of “In-car V2X extensions (TCU, sensors, Human-Machine Interfaces)”.
 We have to carry out the different automotive enablers to make the different use cases happen within the project.
-Valeo brings an autonomous vehicle level 3 on highways also useful for UC2.
+Valeo brings an autonomous vehicle level 3 on highways, also useful for UC2.

 Define the importance of 5G technologies

 From our past experiences with 4G technology, we were able to achieve low-speed teleoperation by fine-tuning the video streams so that they were not too bandwidth-intensive.
 With the promise of 5G, we hope to be able to increase the speed of teleoperation safely, not be constrained by bandwidth and be able to take advantage of the full capacity of our sensors and have a standardized analysis of the network on which we operate.

 Explain the impact of the project in the short term and long term